CORE JAVA:-

 Answer

-A record is composed of several fields and a field is a group of characters.
+is composed of several fields and a field is a group of characters.

 Question 73